 Another way to modify your search is with the Questions button.
-Hit this button to only see keywords in the form of a question.
+Hit this button only to see keywords in the form of a question.

 Question-based keywords can significantly help you build out a search marketing plan.
 Common questions can be a great way to find ideas for blog posts, campaigns, featured snippets to target, and more.
 When you target a question-based keyword, you have something more specific to do: provide a direct answer.

 Common question types that make for good content include “how-to’s”, “what is the difference between x and y,” and “where do I find x?”
-All of these types of questions are very common for search engine users and therefore, can be great sources of ideas for SEO-focused content.
+All of these types of questions are very common for search engine users and, therefore, can be great sources of ideas for SEO-focused content.